siddhartha-gadgil/pnp2025-web/content/details.md

 ##### Zulip chat

 As with Lean we will use a [Zulip server](https://automathind.zulipchat.com/login/) for discussions.
-You can  also post on the stream by sending an email to the address to be announced.
+You can  also post on the stream by sending an email to the [channel address](mailto:proofs-and-programs-2025.cfda7aa3ebaafd84b15154b5266978db.show-sender@streams.zulipchat.com).

 #### References

+* Theorem Proving in Lean 4, available [online](https://lean-lang.org/theorem_proving_in_lean4/).

+* Mathematics in Lean, available [online](https://leanprover-community.github.io/mathematics_in_lean/index.html).

 * Jeremy Avigad, Leonardo de Moura, Soonho Kong and Sebastian Ullrich, _Theorem Proving in Lean 4_,